-The following table provides information regarding equity incentive plan awards that had not been earned or vested as of December 31, 2012 as well as unvested time-based stock awards held by our NEOs as of December 31, 2012.
-All market values were determined by multiplying the number of shares of stock that have not vested or the number of unearned unvested shares by the closing price of our common stock on December 31, 2012 and adding the value of any unvested dividend equivalent rights as of December 31, 2012.
-All equity incentive programs were established pursuant to the 2007 Omnibus Incentive Plan and no options to purchase shares of our common stock have ever been awarded or granted to our named executive officers.
+The following table provides information regarding unvested time-based stock awards and equity incentive plan awards that had not been earned or vested as of December 31, 2013 held by our NEOs as of December 31, 2013.
+Based on Piedmont's actual relative TSR performance for the one, two and three years ended December 31, 2013, we had not achieved the threshold for performance for any shares to be paid out under the Performance Share Program component of the 2013, 2012, and 2011 LTIC Plans, respectively.
+All market values were determined by multiplying the number of shares of stock that have not vested or the number of unearned unvested shares by the closing price of our common stock on December 31, 2013 and adding the value of any unvested dividend equivalent rights as of December 31, 2013.
+All equity incentive programs were established pursuant to the 2007 Omnibus Incentive Plan and no options to purchase shares of our common stock have ever been awarded or granted to our NEOs.